 Refugee Resettlement depends heavily on individual and group volunteers to help new arrivals adjust to their new lives.
 We continuously needs supplies to assist newly-arrived refugees establish homes in our community.

-Are you interested in donating clothing or housewares?
+Are you interested in donating items for our new families?

 Our refugee families are in constant need of seasonally appropriate clothing, toiletries, cookware and dinnerware, bed and bath linens.
 If you haven any of these items that you would like to donate, please contact Lina Bravo at 401.784.8663.